bryanwb/teachmyselfcs/README.md

 Meanwhile, my bookshelf continued to swell with large books that I would start but never complete.
 Ray Kurzweil's Age of Spiritual Machines, The Singularity is Near, the Selfish Gene, The Black Swan, Elementary Game Theory, you get the picture.
 I was tired of starting books but rarely finishing them.
 It was time for a change.
+I decided to treat my ADHD and I started taking Ritalin.
-I started taking Ritalin and my world turned upside down.
+My world turned upside down.
 My reading speed went from 10 pages an hour to 30-40.
 I read voraciously and could spend all day doing it.
 I got into Linux and spent a weekend configuring wifi on my linux laptop.
 I read Dive into Python and dove in.
-I read K&R and couldn't figure out pointers but loved trying.
+I read K&R and failed to understand pointers but loved trying.
 Fuck my managerial career, I wanted to code all day.
 So I quit my stable, well-paid job in the U.S. Foreign Service and got a job as a Linux System Administrator.
 As a sysadmin I wrote 1000s of lines of Ruby code to automate my employers